skilled-reflection/skilled-reflection.github.io/c00-preface.md

 ![](figs/bet.png)
 ### Figure 1
 The relationship between core IDEAS of this book.
-These will appear throughout in capital letters, and are thoroughly explored in Part Two.
+These will appear throughout in capital letters.
-The first word in each row refers to a
+The first word in each row refers to a Chapter.
-Chapter (except LIB, a section of COMM).